 In contemporary yoga, a strong emphasis is placed on following the ‘eight-limbed path’ outlined in The Yoga Sutras of Patanjali, which has become one of the major philosophical texts that is taught as a companion to asana practice.

 One of the eight limbs is a moral code, called the yamas, which include satya (truthfulness), ahimsa (non-violence), and asteya, which means non-stealing.
 As in, stealing is not compatible with a yoga practice.
 Not even a little.
 Not metaphorical stealing and definitely not literal stealing.

-Probably most have just assumed that the subject of actual stealing is too obvious.
+Most teachers assume that the subject of actual stealing is too obvious.
 How could theft be a problem in the yoga community, where we are all caring, peace-loving, and fair-minded?
 When we’re all walking each other home and basking in the same high-frequency vibes?

 Buyer, Be Aware

 Even though, as yogis, we’re all about those vibes, most of us aren’t floating in a bubble on the astral plane just yet.
-We’re still participants in modern daily life, which means we’re navigating routes through a treacle of moral complexities on the regular.
+We’re still participants in modern daily life, which means we’re navigating routes through a morass of moral complexities on the regular.
 The (increasingly digitized) bombardment of inducements to consume is more prevalent than ever before.
 Plus, yoga’s enduring popularity has put our community in the crosshairs of businesses looking to cash in on the ‘yoga market’.

 Opening a Can of Satya on Asteya